reno-router/blog-microservice/README.md

 An example Reno microservice for creating and fetching blog posts from a PostgreSQL database.

+---

+## Compatibility with Deno Native HTTP Server APIs

+Note that this project is built with an older version of Reno that does not support the [new native HTTP server APIs stabilised in Deno 1.13](https://deno.land/manual/runtime/http_server_apis).
+I will be upgrading it to Reno v2 at some point this week (w/c 27th September 2021).

+---

 ## Running Locally

 This repo includes a [Docker Compose](https://docs.docker.com/compose/) [configuration](https://github.com/reno-router/blog-microservice/blob/master/docker-compose.yml) and a [dedicated Dockerfile for local development](https://github.com/reno-router/blog-microservice/blob/master/Dockerfile.local), which together will: